ymolists/website/src/routes/blog/copy-paste-ssh-workspace-access.md

     <figcaption>Copy pasting the SSH command from the workspace start page</figcaption>
 </figure>

-**Note:** SSH authentication is provided using a shared workspace token that is refreshed on each workspace state.
+**Note:** SSH authentication is provided using a shared workspace token that is refreshed on each workspace start.
 So, as always, be careful where you copy/paste the link.

 If you're one of our many users who lives in the [command-line](/docs/ides-and-editors/command-line), rather than in [an editor or IDE](/docs/ides-and-editors), you can also combine SSH copy/paste access to Gitpod workspaces with Gitpod features like [dotfiles](https://www.gitpod.io/docs/config-dotfiles), to get your workflow running just the way that you like it.